ArenKDesai/Aren-s-Notes/botany lec.md

 3. Xerophytes: plants that live in arid environments

 ### Mesophytes
 There are typically more adaptions for light rather than water.
-There can be a lot of shade
+There can be a lot of shade that disallows lower leaves to produce energy.